How combining decision and process modeling can make business analysts' life easier

 Embracing BPMN and DMN for improving composite materials manufacturing processes

-Use this cheat sheet as a reference list of the most used elements in BPMN and DMN or as a guide on how to put those elements into practice.
+Use it as a reference list of the most used elements in BPMN and DMN or as a guide on how to put those elements into practice.

-Use this cheat sheet as a reference list of the most used elements in BPMN and DMN or as a guide on how to put those elements into practice.
+Use it as a reference list of the most used elements in BPMN and DMN or as a guide on how to put those elements into practice.

 Download cheat sheet